stephen-otieno/stephen-otieno/README.md

 ## 🧠 About Me (Professional Summary)

-Engineer Stephen Otieno is a self-driven Software Engineer specializing in building responsive and visually appealing web applications.
+Stephen Oduor is a self-driven Software Engineer specializing in building responsive and visually appealing web applications.
 He works with Django, Java, and modern JavaScript frameworks to deliver secure, efficient, and scalable solutions.

 > 💡 *"Let's code to build, innovate, and solve real-world problems."*